m1griffin/arrayfunc/README.rst

 starmapi        Like starmap, but the results are written in place to the first
                 input array.
-asum            Calculate the arithmetic sum of an array.
+asum            Calculate the arithmetic sum of an array. acalc           Calculate arbitrary equations over an array.
 ============== =================================================================

 Amap and amapi support more than 70 different operations.
 Starmap and starmapi support more than two dozen different operations.
+ACalc supports more than 50 operations.

 Data Conversion